Hannah Murray

 Hannah Murray in That Face

-According to Zoomboola.com, a year later she took up the role of Dorothy and appeared in one of the episodes of the series Agatha Christie’s Marple with Julia McKenzie, based on the detective Why Didn’t They Ask Evans?.
-In 2010, she appeared in three more projects: Above Suspicion: The Red Dahlia, Womb and Chatroom, where she played the leading roles, a girl named Emily.
-The plot tells the story of a group of teenagers – Jim (played by Matthew Beard), Eva (Imogen Poots), Mo (Daniel Kaluuya), and Emily, who meets a guy named William (Aaron Johnson) online, completely oblivious to the fact that he’s pushing people to commit suicide.
-The movie got lots of praise from critics and viewers alike.
+A year later, she took on the role of Dorothy in an episode of Agatha Christie's Marple with Julia McKenzie, based on the mystery Why Didn't They Ask Evans?
+In 2010, she appeared in three more projects: Above Suspicion: The Red Dahlia, Womb and Chatroom, where she played leading roles including a girl named Emily.
+The plot follows a group of teenagers – Jim (Matthew Beard), Eva (Imogen Poots), Mo (Daniel Kaluuya), and Emily, who meet a guy named William (Aaron Johnson) online, unaware that he's manipulating people into suicide.
+The film received widespread critical and audience acclaim.

 Hannah Murray in Agatha Christie's Marple